ross-sec-audio/ross-sec-audio.github.io/_posts/2021-12-31-Risk Management Explained.md

 However, the benefits of this approach will only be realised
 1. If your organisation properly embeds Risk Management frameworks and processes into its governance structures and strategic planning
-2. If your organisation ensures that each step of your Risk Management processes include self reflective feedback loops
+2. If your organisation ensures that each step of your Risk Management processes include self-reflective feedback loops

 Risk Management stops organisations from unnecessarily attempting to “secure all the things”, as security controls are only implemented when there is a risk present.
 The effort, cost and scope of controls will always be commensurate to their associated risk, resulting in less waste.

 ## Risk Management vs Gap Analyses vs Maturity Models
-Risk Management is only one method of developing InfoSec strategy.
+Risk Management is only one method of developing an InfoSec strategy.
 There are many ways to strategise but performing gap analyses against InfoSec standards and modelling your InfoSec maturity are both common to this industry.

 In future posts, I might cover InfoSec maturity models and gap analysis properly, but in this post, I’m only giving a brief overview.